banoargeek/pycord_downvotedeletebot/README.md

 * Bot takes a target channel and selected emojis (Currently hardcoded)
 * Bot will react automatically in said channel, and delete messages

+**-->Make sure that you include a .env with your token in the root directory (Or use config vars on your hosting platform)!!**

 Todo:
 * Slash commands to allow for customization without editing files